embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 {{< hint info >}}

-Currently we are only support React Navigation SDK, if you are using other library please contact us at <support@embrace.io> or on Slack if you would like to request support.
+Currently we are only supporting the React Navigation SDK, if you are using another library please contact us at <support@embrace.io> or on Slack if you would like to request support.

 {{< /hint >}}